Crazyspaceman-hd/Project3-Students/README.md

 # Project3-Students

 For this project, we chose to run a regression analysis on a dataset containing secondary school data from Portugal.
 Once we found the factors the most influenced final grades, we drilled down on those factors in Tableau.
-We also attempted to create a Tableau web data connector (WDC) by loading the data through a mongoDB database to a Flask app and then through a WDC url (remains to be seen if this is successful).
+We also attempted to create a Tableau web data connector (WDC) by loading the data through a mongoDB database to a Flask app and then through a WDC url.

 ### The Data